 Aug.
 17: National Black Cat Appreciation Day

 Black cats have gotten a bad rap with the superstition that they're unlucky.
 So it's a good thing they have a day dedicated to their appreciation.
 If you have a black cat, give it some extra treats, playtime, and pets today.
 Or consider volunteering at your local animal shelter, where you can help lots of black cats get lucky and find their forever homes.

 18 of 31

-Sometimes they’re topped with cheese, sometimes they’re spicy, and sometimes they’re packed with inventive ingredients (cactus fajitas, anyone?), but one thing’s for certain: Fajitas are always delicious.
-Serve them up with refried beans and rice, fresh tortillas, and sour cream for a totally filling (and easy to prep!) dinner.
+Sometimes they’re topped with cheese, sometimes they’re spicy, and sometimes they’re packed with inventive ingredients.
+But one thing is for certain: Fajitas are always delicious.
+For National Fajita Day, you can serve them with refried beans and rice, fresh tortillas, and sour cream for a totally filling (and easy to prep) dinner.

 19 of 31